What is Trichomonas?

-Trichomonas is a protozoa which is a small organism, similar to bacteria.
+Trichomonas, also known as Trichomoniasis or 'Trich', is a protozoa (a small organism similar to bacteria) which can live in vaginal or seminal fluids.
 In women, Trichomonas can infect the vagina and urethra.
-In men it can affect the urethra and occasionally the prostate gland.
+In men, it can affect the urethra and occasionally the prostate gland.

 You can get the infection by having sexual intercourse (vaginal or anal) with an infected person.
-Often an infection does not have any symptoms, so if you become infected you could pass on the infection without knowing it.
+Often an infection does not have any symptoms, so if you contract it you could pass it on without knowing.

-Around 50% of people with Trichomonas do no have any symptoms.
+Around 30% of people with Trichomonas do not have any symptoms.
 When symptoms do occur, they can include:

-- Your vagina and vulva may be itchy and uncomfortable.
-The irritation may extend into the groin.
+- Your vagina and vulva may be itchy and uncomfortable (irritation may extend into the groin)

 - Pain during urination